ronen567/just-the-docs/docs/optimizations.md

 **Gradient Descent**

 Gradient Descent is the most popular optimization algorithm used to find the optimized set of weights in Deep Neural Networks.
-It does so, during the training phase, by searching for the set of weights which minimizes the cost function. (cost function is a function which expresses the error between the expected DNN output and the model's predicted output).
+It does so, during the training phase, by searching for the set of weights which minimizes the cost function. (cost function is a function which expresses the error between the expected DNN output and the modeled predicted output).

 **Gradient Descent in the context of DNN**

-The block diagram below presents the operation of DNN modules during the training phase.
+The block diagram which follows, presents DNN modules, as orgenized during the training phase.
 The 3 main modules presented are the **Forwad Propogation**, **Back Propogation**, and the  **"Gradient Descent"** module.
 (A detail descritions of **Forwad Propogation** and **Back Propogation** are given in dedicated posts).

 ### Figure 0: Deep Neural Network Block Diagram - Training Phase

 ![Training-Phase](../assets/images/gd_optimizations/Training-Phase.png)

-This post present Gradient along with other Gradient Descent variants which aim to improve optimization convergence.
+That was a brief description on what Geadient Descent is, and how it is utilized in the context of DNNs.
+The rest of this post post presents the Gradient Descent algorithm, along with other Gradient Descent variants, which aim to improve optimization convergence.

 **Table of Contents**